ammein/custom-code-editor/README.md

 ```

 ### Disable Snippet
-If you want it to disable snippet for specific mode.
-Write the `name` of the modes and insert your `disableSnippet` :
+If you want it to disable snippet addition for a specific mode.
+Write the `name` of the mode and set the `disableSnippet` property to `true`:

 ```javascript
 ace : {